hujhax/austin-improv-wiki/Shows/The Organ Trail.md

 ## Summary
 ### Publicity Blurb
-<blockquote>"As if snake bites and dysentery weren't enough to worry about, in this highly interactive (and highly bloody) live simulation of the game 'The Organ Trail', a zombie version of the game 'The Oregon Trail', audience members will attempt to survive a cross country trip in their trusty station wagon to a safe zone in Seattle.
-Along the way the audience will help by making crucial decisions, participating in hunting and scavenging challenges, and – if worst comes to worst – making a tombstone for the friend they brought to the show."</blockquote>
+> "As if snake bites and dysentery weren't enough to worry about, in this highly interactive (and highly bloody) live simulation of the game 'The Organ Trail', a zombie version of the game 'The Oregon Trail', audience members will attempt to survive a cross country trip in their trusty station wagon to a safe zone in Seattle.
+Along the way the audience will help by making crucial decisions, participating in hunting and scavenging challenges, and – if worst comes to worst – making a tombstone for the friend they brought to the show."

 Category:Shows